iyage/yip-case-study-frnt-end/README.md

 ### Application usage instructions

-1. Sign-up if not a register user by providing the following;
+1. Sign-up if not a register user, by providing the following;

     - &#9746; Email Address
     - &#9746; Password